 - Embossing tool (or a pen that no longer works or the back edge of a scissor)

-First I made the pattern for the flash bouncer.
-You can download it here to print and cut.
+First I made the pattern for the flash bounce.
+You can snag it here to print and cut.

-I made this video to show in a live way all the process to create my Flash Bouncer.
-It looks different because I made this tutorial photos years ago.
+I made this video to show in a live way all the processes to create my Flash Bounce.
+It looks different because I made these tutorial photos years ago.

-If you prefer step-by-step photos tutorial just keep Scrolling!
+If you prefer a step-by-step photos tutorial just keep Scrolling!

 I put the pattern on the gray cardboard and adjusted it with clips so it wouldn’t move (clips are optional).

 This kind of cardboard is used by architects for the structure mockups BUT you can find it often on the back of paper blocks, cardstock blocks, and some kind of boxes.

 I marked the entire contour with a pencil and then the folding marks too.

 I cut the pattern helping myself with a ruler on the straight lines and free-handed for the rounded ones.